getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

 The Sentry Android SDK automatically attaches a release version to every event.

 Once Sentry receives an event with the updated release version, a new release object will be available on the releases page in-app.
+For more details about formatting your releases, see [Release Version Format](#release-version-format).

 [MIMI: To learn more about how is the release name build please check (link to the next section - Release Version Format)

 With the releases you can: